Islandora-Collaboration-Group/ISLE/docs/install/install-local-new.md

 While this installation provides you a brand new local development site, it is **not** intended as a migration process of a previously existing Islandora site.
 If you need to build a local environment to migrate a previously existing Islandora site, please use the [Local ISLE Installation: Migrate Existing Islandora Site](../install/install-local-migrate.md) instead.

 This document also has directions on how you can save newly created ISLE and Islandora code into a git software repository as a workflow process designed to manage and upgrade the environments throughout the development process from Local to Staging to Production.
-The [ISLE Installation: Environments](../install/install-environments.md) helps explain the ISLE workflow structure, the associated files, and what values ISLE endusers should use for the ".env", "local.env", etc.
+The [ISLE Installation: Environments](../install/install-environments.md) helps explain the ISLE workflow structure, the associated files, and what values ISLE end users should use for the ".env", "local.env", etc.

 Please post questions to the public [Islandora ISLE Google group](https://groups.google.com/forum/#!forum/islandora-isle), or subscribe to receive emails.
 The [Glossary](../appendices/glossary.md) defines terms used in this documentation.